djagerif/comfort2mqtt/DOCS.md

 ## Home Assistant - 'Battery Update' Automation (Optional)

-The latest Comfort ARM-powered boards can report individual Battery/Charge and DC 12V Output voltages.
+The latest Comfort ARM-powered boards can report individual Battery/Charge and DC Supply voltages.
 Below is an automation you can use to query Comfort every minute for these values.
 You can safely extend the interval to 15 minutes or more as voltages don't usually change abruptly in a mostly-floating voltage device operation.

 ⚠️ **Note:** If you try this on a non-ARM powered mainboard then a warning message will be displayed in the Addon log as shown below.